BetonQuest/BetonQuest/docs/Documentation/Scripting/Data-Formats.md

 ## :octicons-location-16: Unified location formating

-Whenever you want to define a location in your events, conditions, objectives or in any other place, you will define it with this specific format.
+Whenever you want to define locations in your events, conditions, objectives or anywhere else, you will define it with this specific format.
 The location consists of 2 things: base and vector.
 Only the base is always required.

 ### Base Location